Persuasion with Non-Linear Preferences: Full Disclosure and Negative Assortative Disclosure

 Equation \eqref{e:ndSDD} is a local necessary condition for \eqref{e:nd}: if \eqref{e:ndSDD} fails, then \eqref{e:nd} also fails for $\theta_1<\theta_2$ sufficiently close to $\theta^\star(a)$.
 When $\Gamma^\star$ is strictly single-dipped (-peaked), this local necessary condition turns out to be globally sufficient for \eqref{e:nd}.
 Equation \eqref{e:ndSDD} simplifies dramatically in some special cases.
-In the simple receiver case, \eqref{e:ndSDD} simplifies to $v_a(a,a)+2v_\theta(a,a) \leq 0$; in the translation-invariant simple receiver case, this simplifies further to $P''(0)\geq 0$.
-In the translation-invariant simple sender case, \eqref{e:ndSDD} simplifies to ${v_a(a)}/{v(a)}\leq {T''(0)}/{T'(0)}$.
+In the linear receiver case, \eqref{e:ndSDD} simplifies to $v_a(a,a)+2v_\theta(a,a) \leq 0$; in the translation-invariant subcase of the linear receiver case, this simplifies further to $P''(0)\geq 0$.
+In the translation-invariant subcase of the state-independent sender case, \eqref{e:ndSDD} simplifies to ${v_a(a)}/{v(a)}\leq {T''(0)}/{T'(0)}$.

 We give some examples of optimal single-dipped negative assortative disclosure.